cody-barker/trakable/README.md

 4. How to debug locally since it appears the production build doesn't update automatically.
 It does on render, just not locally.

+When trying to use rails s and npm start --prefix client Failed to compile.

+Failed to load config "react-app" to extend from.
+Referenced from: /home/cody/code/labs/phase-5/trakable/client/package.json

+Otherwise rails s works, but the build is outdated.